erajasekar/cs-workshop/PITCHME.md

 With the internet, you can literally work from any where in the world.

++++

+### Exercise which one of these a Software Engineer doesn't do?

+* Makes people's life better.
+* Solves complex problems.
+* Sells computers to people.
+* Works together with team of people.

++++

+### Solution: which one of these a Software Engineer doesn't do?

+* Makes people's life better.
+* Solves complex problems.
+* ~Sells computers to people.~
+* Works together with team of people.

 ---
 ## What traits should I have to become Software engineer?